RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ```

 ### `publish:bitbucket`
-This action creates a new Bit Bucket repository and publishes the files in the workspace directory to the repository.
+This action creates a new Bitbucket repository and publishes the files in the workspace directory to the repository.
 There is one mandatory parameter `repoUrl`.
 The repo url picker described in the `string` parameter description above.

 The `repoUrl` must be in the format `bitbucket.org?repo=<project name>&workspace=<workspace name>&project=<project name>`